 Keep in mind, it's been left ambiguous why some ghouls quickly go feral and others from before the War still haven't?
 Is it a case of genetic factors, the speed in which they initially became ghoulified, further radiation exposure and will they all eventually succumb to that fate?
 All of the above?
 The worse theory by far is that going feral has a mental component, that it occurs to those who have simply lost the will to keep on living?

-Jason Bright was a feral ghoul who reverted back to unferal.
+Jason Bright was a feral ghoul who recovered his sanity.
 It was never explained how it happened, yet he saw it as an act of God.
 So however it happened, there is hope.

 Making things worse, ghouls are quick little monsters.
-If you're trying to maintain a degree covertness, you'll probably keep your Pipboy's light off.
+If you're trying to remain unseen, you'll probably keep your Pipboy's light off.
 But this makes them near impossible to see, so you'll find them running up on you and mauling you before you can get into V.A.T.S.
 In a dark subway, or a museum, where hallways converge and there's no way to watch your back, it's inevitable.

 And then there's the Reavers that Broken Steel adds.
 Twice the HP of a Deathclaw, twice as fast, deal the same 100 HP damage plus a poison-like drain, throw crippling radioactive gore grenades at range, and occasionally go into an invincible "spazzing" state.
 Add to that their freakish grinning face and green smoke aura.

 Super Mutants, in all their various forms.
 Imagine walking around D.C trying to find Galaxy News Radio and then out of nowhere a Super Mutant Brute and several Centaurs just utterly dismember you.
-Not to mention that Super Mutants in D.C don't normally just kill their victims, they drag them to Vault 87, or what's left of it, and then either eat the victims alive or mutate them with FEV.
+And that, as Three Dog says, makes you one of the lucky ones!
+Super Mutants in D.C. don't normally just kill their victims, they drag them to Vault 87, or what's left of it, and then either eat the victims alive or mutate them with FEV.

 Taking it further, Fawkes' origin, not to mention all of the horrible things that happened to victims of the FEV virus when they didn't become Super Mutants.